MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 You can choose to follow this tutorial using a C++ project or a C# project that targets .NET 5.

+Visual Studio should not be launched elevated.
+See https://github.com/microsoft/WindowsAppSDK/issues/567

 ### [C++](#tab/cpp)

 1. In Visual Studio, create a new C++ **Console App** project.
 Name the project **DynamicDependenciesTest**.